jettero/gr-vector-selector/README.md

 way (that I can find) to extract one or more bins from the FFT output in a useful/arbitrary way?

+This package has a block lets you select indexes from vectors output by other blocks and makes streams out of them.
+There's also a block that puts streams back together into vectors to feed to whatever else.

 *Requirements*

 * GNU Radio 3.7